Image: Performing with cellist Diego Carneiro de Oliveira at The Bolívar Hall

 The Secret Songs of Women Latina Composers

-In the relatively macho world of Latino culture, it is paradoxically refreshing to know that some of Spain and Latin America's greatest composers and writers are in fact women.
-This programme invites you into the captivating world of Luso-Hispanic art song as conceived by its most outstanding and beguiling women authors.
+Welcome to the captivating world of Luso-Hispanic art song as conceived thoughout the ages by its most outstanding and beguiling women authors - the quantity and quality of whom belie the popular stereotype of Latino culture as being traditionally 'macho'.
 Discover the compelling voices of women poets and musicians spanning three centuries from all corners of the Latin world, including Spain, Cuba, Venezuela, Argentina, Brazil and Mexico, presented by two pre-eminent female Spanish-British artists specialising in this repertoire: soprano Lorena Paz Nieto and pianist Helen Glaisher-Hernández.

 Alongside the more established names of composers such as Teresa Carreño, Chiquinha Gonzaga, Gisela Hernández, and some of the pillars of Luso-Hispanic letters like Santa Teresa de Ávila, Sor Juana Inés de la Cruz and Gabriela Mistral, the concert also presents the forgotten treasures and forbidden songs of some twenty lesser-known authors.
 The artists will introduce you to the incredible personalities of all these creative women and the inspiring, and often tragic, biographical stories behind their art.